lblod/delta-producer-json-diff-file-publisher/README.md

 # delta-producer-json-diff-file-publisher
-- Produces delta diff files based on modifications of the delta-cache graph
+- Produces delta diff files based on modifications of the delta-publication graph
 - Provides endpoint so consumers can query the produced delta-files
 ## Reference
 ### Configuration